ipfs-cluster/ipfs-cluster-website/content/documentation/reference/configuration.md

 |`follower_mode` | `false` | Peers in follower mode provide useful error messages when trying to perform actions like pinning. |
 |`peer_addresses` | `[]` | Full peer multiadresses for peers to connect to on boot (similar to manually added entries to the `peerstore` file. |

-The `leave_on_shutdown` option allows a peer to remove itself from the *peerset* when shutting down cleanly.
-It is most relevant when using *raft*.
-This means that, for any subsequent starts, the peer will need to be [bootstrapped](/documentation/deployment/bootstrap/#bootstrapping-the-cluster-in-raft-mode) in order to re-join the Cluster.

 #### Manual secret generation